Problems do not wait for office hours

 - across time zones

-If the agency cannot reach the supplier quickly, pressure increases.
+If the agency cannot resolve the issue quickly, the situation escalates.

 - reputational damage

-If an agency books directly with a hotel in another country, support depends on:
+If the agency books directly with a hotel:

 This means: